-The position of a secondary dwelling from property boundaries has potential to affect the privacy and solar access of adjoining properties as well as the provision of access to the secondary dwelling from the street.
-To ensure solar access and privacy of adjoining properties are preserved and sufficient access is provided, setbacks from boundaries are regulated.
+The position of a secondary dwelling from property boundaries has potential to affect the privacy and solar access of neighbouring properties as well as the provision of access to the secondary dwelling from the street.
+To ensure solar access and privacy of neighbouring properties are preserved, and sufficient access is provided, setbacks from boundaries are regulated.

-- a) To protect the privacy and solar access of adjacent properties - b) To maintain and enhance established streetscape and the rural character of the neighbourhood - c) To ensure privacy is maximised for neighbours of the development and those who will occupy the secondary dwelling - d) To provide pedestrian and vehicular access to the secondary dwelling from the street.
+- a) To protect the privacy and solar access of neighbouring properties - b) To maintain and enhance established streetscape and the rural character of the neighbourhood - c) To ensure privacy is maximised for neighbours of the development and those who will occupy the secondary dwelling - d) To provide pedestrian and vehicular access to the secondary dwelling from the street.

-- a) No building, including secondary dwelling, is to be built within 30metres of either Wallgrove Road or Elizabeth Drive. - b) Secondary dwelling is to be located in line with or behind the front elevation of the principal dwelling. - c) Secondary dwelling is to be setback a minimum of 5 metres from side and rear boundaries; - d) Where a secondary dwelling is proposed on a corner allotment, a minimum secondary street setback of 5 metres is to be provided. - e) A separate access path from the street to the secondary dwelling must be provided that does not rely on passing through the principal dwelling on the site.
-The access path may pass through a carport/driveway or a path besides the principal dwelling.
-The path must demonstrate clear path to the secondary dwelling from the street and is to be a minimum of 1.2 metres wide.
+- a) No building, including secondary dwelling, is to be built within 30 metres of either Wallgrove Road or Elizabeth Drive. - b) A secondary dwelling is to be located in line with or behind the front elevation of the principal dwelling. - c) A secondary dwelling is to be setback a minimum of 5 metres from side and rear boundaries; - d) Where a secondary dwelling is proposed on a corner allotment, a minimum secondary street setback of 5 metres is to be provided. - e) An access path from the street to the secondary dwelling must be provided that does not rely on passing through the other dwelling on the site.
+The access path may pass through a carport/driveway or a path beside the main dwelling.
+The path must demonstrate a clear path to the secondary dwelling from the street and the path must have a minimum width of 900 millimetres and be a suitable material for all weather access.

-Note: Detached secondary dwelling is to be positioned no greater than a maximum distance of 10metres from the principal dwelling, as per Control 4B.2.4(f) below.
+Note 1: A detached secondary dwelling is to be positioned no greater than a maximum distance of 10 metres from the principal dwelling, as per Control 4B.2.4(f) below.